DIVD-NL/web-csirt/cases/DIVD-2026-00007/wpadmin-instructions.md

 ## It was determined that your website was spreading malware via the SocGholish malware downloader during Operation Endgame edition S03E03

-If you are reading this it probably means that your website ate some point is time was spreading malware via the SocGholish malware downloader and maybe still is.
-You website was likely compromised through stolen adminisator credentials.
+If you are reading this it probably means that your website was spreading malware via the SocGholish malware downloader, and maybe still is.
+You website was likely compromised through stolen administrator credentials.

 ## What does this mean?